Last Updated on

 Photography by Tony Villatoro

-In the south of Vietnam, two cider brands are changing the craft landscape.
+In the south of Vietnam, cider brands Saigon Cider and Bazan Brewing are changing the craft landscape.

 Craft beer might be on the minds and palates of drinkers across Vietnam – but tedium can be a natural part of any trend, not easily quashed with a pale ale or stout.